GridGain-Demos/imc-essentials-in-90-minutes/README.md

 # Code Samples for O'Reilly Training, In-Memory Computing Essentials

-This project is designed for the instructor-led [O'Reilly Training - In-Memory Computing Essentials](https://learning.oreilly.com/live-training/courses/in-memory-computing-essentials-in-90-minutes/0636920455431/).
+This project is designed for the instructor-led [O'Reilly Training - In-Memory Computing Essentials](https://learning.oreilly.com/live-training/courses/in-memory-computing-essentials-in-90-minutes/0636920406150/).
 The code samples demonstrate essential capabilities of in-memory computing platforms such as Apache Ignite.
-This project is for the live [O'Reilly Training - In-Memory Computing Essentials in 90 minutes](https://learning.oreilly.com/live-training/courses/in-memory-computing-essentials-in-90-minutes/0636920406150/).
-The code samples demonstrate the essential capabilities of in-memory computing platforms such as Apache Ignite in practice.

 You can study the samples by following the instructor during the training or completing this guide on your own.